odan/odan.github.io/_posts/2018-07-17-aspnet-core-2-ubuntu-setup.md

 ## Monitoring the app

-The website isn't up and running on localhost:5000 yet (unless you've run it yourself and kept it running!) so we'll need an app or a monitor to run it and keep it running.
+The website isn't up and running on localhost:5000 yet (unless you've run it yourself and kept it running!).
+So we'll need an service to start it and keep it running.

-There's an app called [Supervisor](http://supervisord.org/) that is good at that so I'll add it.
+There's an tool called [Supervisor](http://supervisord.org/) that is good at that so I'll add it.

 ```bash
 sudo apt-get install supervisor